Work in progress

 You will be working on the purl side of the knit.
 In what is an increasingly irksome feature to me, Ayab will automatically mirror horizontally any loaded image, so to get the above, you need to actually be either mirroring the image prior to loading it (my preference), or remember to do so through ayab’s actions after.
 Enter this, the ayab screen shows this

 This is what appears on the left side of the Brother ribber.
 I prefer to rely on other methods to track directions and numbers of positions in racking, but the ribber itself provides some clues.
 My pitch lever will not move all the way to H, but that is made up for in the ribber adjustments, so it is not a problem.
-A reminder: turning the racking handle to the left is toward increasing numbers on the indicator, to the right is toward decreasing numbers The set up for my swatches, and first row knit on racking position 0
+A reminder: turning the racking handle to the left is toward increasing numbers on the indicator, to the right is toward decreasing numbers The set up for my swatches, and the first row knit on racking position 0

 First preselection row in Ayab knits above needles on both beds.
 With carriage on the right, set the ribber to slip <– –>, and knit up to the next row where needle pre-selection appears. *Change the ribber button on the side to match the direction in which you will be moving the carriage (left if knitting to left, right if knitting to right) to knit from the slip setting, knit to the opposite side (no more needle selection), change ribber lever back to slip again prior to any more knitting.** Repeat * to **.
 Position 4:

 Starting position can be variable.
 With more stitches cast on, while keeping the same ribber configuration, racking can happen further to the right or to the left.
 There need to be enough stitches on the main bed so ribber needles do not travel beyond them when racked.
 The knit bed uses tension close to that used for stocking stitch.
 The ribber stitch size may need to be adjusted to allow for the wider move toward either side.
 A looser ribber tension results is a less sculptural surface on the knit side.
-I have seldom been able to knit more than 6 rows on the main bed with ribber combination stitches on Brother, often maxing out at 4 depending on yarn.
+I have seldom been able to knit more than 6 rows on the main bed with ribber combination stitches on Brother, often maxing out at 4 depending on the yarn.
 Consistent habits help develop one’s own most meaningful reminders for taking action.

 5/12/18 2 more samples.
-This time racking is done by 3 positions, ribber set up is with 3 needles out of work, 5 in work.
+This time racking is done by 3 positions, the ribber set up is with 3 needles out of work, 5 in work.
 Set up is with racking handle on 3, move to and from positions 0 to 3.
 Knit 4 rows single bed.
 Rack to next position.
-Use ribber set to knit for 2 rows for sample on left, for a single row for the sample on right
+Use ribber set to knit for 2 rows for sample on left, for a single row for the sample on the right

 A printable “rib setup” to aid in charting P and H needle configurations, with some space for notes and carriage settings